 The pass may be cheap compared to other cities, but this doesn’t mean the service sucks.
 In fact, Budapest has a pretty impressive system of buses-subways-trams-trains and even loveable red trolley buses that are all covered in the monthly pass and can get you anywhere in the city.

 Getting a student job

 OK, so life will be much less expensive, but I still need a student job.
 Actually, your best bet may be to capitalize on your language skills: teaching or tutoring languages pays a lot better than regular student jobs.
 Teachers often charge 3-5000 HUF or more (10-16 euros and above) an hour depending on the language and their experience.
 You don’t want to know how the wages at McDonald’s compare to that.

 What’s going on in the city?

 A lot.
 And even more.
-For a start, read our posts on things to know before coming to Budapest and visit Budapest attractions top list, and find out about the best events on the biggest Facebook groups connecting exchange students in Budapest: ErasmusPest as well as these two.
+It’s highly recommended that you should look beyond the Erasmus network, to make good Hungarian friends, maybe through student associations like AISEC, or through exploring the city in search of great people and good fun.
+For a start, read our post on must-see places in Budapest, and find out about the best events on the biggest Facebook groups for international exchange students in Budapest: ErasmusPest as well as some others.
 Watch out: if you take part in all the cool events, you won’t have any time for sleep (let alone study!).
-At any rate, we’re looking forward to having you visit during your Erasmus Budapest!
+Whatever way you take, we’re always looking forward to meeting you during your Erasmus Budapest!